Thursday, May 25, 2023

 Book selection:

-I recently read an Agatha Christie biography, listened to a lecture series on her writing and then read a selection of her novels - so it only felt appropriate to select a couple of her books for my first bricks.
-From here, I'm just working back through classics I've read in the past year or two.
+She recently read an Agatha Christie biography, listened to a lecture series on her writing, and then read a selection of her novels — so it felt fitting to choose a couple of Christie titles for the first bricks.

 Materials: